mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.2.14-Release-Notes.md

 Release 2.2.14 is a GA release.

-This document describes the changes in release 2.2.14, when compared to the previous release in the same series.
+This document describes the changes in release 2.2.14, when compared to release 2.2.13.

 For any problems you encounter, please consider submitting a bug report on [our Jira](https://jira.mariadb.org/projects/MXS).